ferdingler/amplify-cli-hosting-integtests/README.md

 npm install
 ```

 Replace input parameters in the `test/params.json` file with your own GitHub repository URL, branchName and a valid personal access token from GitHub.
-Your repository should be for an Amplify App that creates backend resources so that the CLI is excercised during the build.
+Your repository should be for an Amplify App that creates backend resources so that the CLI is excercised during the build, for example [this App](https://github.com/aws-aemilia/BackendBuild-IntegTest-Codegen-DoNotTouch) creates an AppSync API using Codegen.

 ```json
 {